 In the same vein, isn’t negative grappling still grappling?
 Just grappling a different way?
 Isn’t the ability to keep a superior grappler from effectively engaging with you via grips and base and tactics valid skill?
 Especially when a competitive submission is NOT your goal.

 Boring to watch, yes.
 Frustrating to do, check.
 Effective?
 Undoubtedly.

-Negative grappling is still grappling, in my view.
-It may be frowned upon in the sportive – and even sporting – context.
+But negative grappling is still grappling, in my view.
+It may be frowned upon in a sportive – and even sporting – context.
 But the lessons it offers bear noting.

 *For the record, I don’t pull guard.
 That would have been the easiest thing to do, and the default for many jiujitsuka, but I won’t pull guard.
 I could have; got the fight to the ground, done a sweep or submission from guard, etc etc but that’s not how I roll… pun intended.

 I also rarely open with a sacrifice throw.
 I try to get them down with me still standing, or me on top.
 The ol’ school Valley Drop isn’t a preferred way to go to the ground for me.

 It is my conscious decision to do this, and I am fully aware it intentionally limits my jiujiutsu.